 20. Long Afro Fade

 A long afro fade is perfect for men who want to embrace their natural hair.
 It gives you all the benefits of an afro, allowing you to wear your hair with pride and show off the volume, but it also adds structure.
-The fade keeps the sides and back of the hair short.
+The men’s fade haircut keeps the sides and back of the hair short.
 This modern update to the afro hairstyle will help you achieve a slight contrast, which is interesting and balances out your look.
 This is the perfect combination of smart and cool.

 21. Short Afro Fade